The beauty of water

 I walked in awe through the Plitvice Lakes in Croatia—a staggeringly beautiful series of lakes, emerald and crystal clear, both large and small, that descend from one to another in an endless series of waterfalls.

-This is only a small section of the Plitvice Lakes in Croatia
+This is only a small section of the Plitvice Lakes in Croatia—the whole place is a celebration of water!

 With water comes sound; water lapping against boats in a harbor, the crash of surf on an isolated beach, the peaceful gurgling of a small brook or the almost imperceptible sounds of a slow-flowing river.